KyleMardell/bee-teach/TESTING.md

 Some of these features I implemented during the development phase and some I did not get chance to implement but are considerations for future features.

 ### Final Development Phases
 In the final development phases I carried out manual testing of all the links, buttons, pages and admin permissions across the site, ensuring fully correct functionality of all the features I did not test using automated testing.
 As the automated testing was fairly robust, I found that did not leave a lot of manual testing that was needed.
 That being said, I still tested all the features manually incase I had missed anything when writing tests.

+At this stage in my github project, there were multiple issues that were left as incomplete.
+These issues were mainly ones I had added as an extension of the core planned MVP that I wanted to include incase I had time to implement them.
+All issues that were not seen to in the time scale of this project, have an additional label and comment added for future development.
+This way all issues could be closed following the end of the project.

 Below is an overview of the additional manual testing, with a detailed table of manual tests carried not covered by automated testing.
 Where automated testing also covers manual testing of the create resource form I have included an overview of the testing verified with both manual and the automated tests listed above.